TheGreatRambler/mealsave/README.md

 ![Logo](./images/logo.svg)

 Calculate the exact cost of a portion of a meal so you can find what's cheapest.
 Designed for college students by a college student :)

+# Planned features
+* Automatically deduce the "price per [unit]" of an item that doesn't have it
+* Scan reciepts to add ingredients
+* Integration with Instacart, Walmart, Kroger, Safeway, Albertsons, Amazon Fresh, H-E-B, Shipt etc
+* Scan tag then item itself to add ingredient